kite-sdk/kite/cdk-data/src/main/markdown/guide.md

             .get()
         ).get()

-The other in which the partition functions are defined is important.
+The order in which the partition functions are defined is important.
 This controls the way the data is physically partitioned in certain implementations of the Data APIs.
-Depending on the implementation, this can drastically change the execution speed of data access.
+Depending on the implementation, this can drastically change the execution speed of data access by different methods.

 **Warning**